 In 2017, Arise & Go released their debut, self-titled EP which introduced listeners to the variety and style of this diverse group.
-Members Ellie Goud, Michael Roddy, and Tim Ball each bring unique elements of different Celtic traditions into the group’s sound.
+2019 sees the release of their full-length album Meeting Place as members Ellie Goud, Michael Roddy, and Tim Ball showcase the unique elements of different Celtic traditions that each brings into the group’s sound.

 From Quispamsis, New Brunswick, Ellie grew up steeped in the Atlantic Canadian musical tradition.
 Her style combines Celtic and Acadian influences from Canada, Ireland and Scotland.
 She began playing fiddle at the age of 9 through the traditional music program at her elementary school, and was introduced to Acadian music from her neighbor Jean.
 Her sound is uniquely New Brunswick – a cutting blend of Scottish and Acadian rhythms and sounds.
 Ellie has performed as a solo artist and in groups in venues such as La Salla Rosa and L’Escalier in Montreal, Bound For Glory, the Victoria Folk Festival, and Information Morning Live at the Saint John City Market.